 School-based Alcohol, Tobacco and Other Drug Abuse Prevention Services

 Saint Vincent College Prevention Projects (SVCPP)

-The Saint Vincent College Prevention Projects, (SVCPP) established in 1978 and funded by Westmoreland Drug and Alcohol Commission, Inc., provides a variety of school-based prevention programs throughout Westmoreland County and the surrounding area of southwestern Pennsylvania.
+Provides a variety of school-based prevention programs throughout Westmoreland County and the surrounding area of southwestern Pennsylvania.
 SVCPP is committed to creating, promoting and strengthening wellness in people and systems to prevent Alcohol, Tobacco and Other Drug Abuse (ATOD), violence and other socially destructive behaviors using education, early intervention and community development.

 For more information on Saint Vincent College Prevention Projects, contact: Donna A. Kean, Executive Director Saint Vincent College Prevention Projects 300 Fraser Purchase Road Latrobe, PA 15650 724-805-2050 [email protected]

 Together We Can Make a Difference.
 Participate in Our Surveys